-Göktuğ Morçöl is a professor of public policy and administration at Penn State Harrisburg.
-He earned his degrees from the Middle East Technical University Ankara, Turkey (B.S. in sociology and M.S. in political science and public administration) and Virginia Tech, Blacksburg, Va., USA (Ph.D. in public administration and policy).
-He has authored, edited, and co-edited the following books: A Complexity Theory for Public Policy (Routledge, 2012); Business Improvement Districts: Research Theory and Controversies (CRC Press, 2008); Complexity and Policy Analysis: Tools and Methods for Designing Robust Policies in a Complex World (ISCE Publishing, 2008); Handbook of Decision Making (CRC Press, 2007); A New Mind for Policy Analysis: Toward a Post-Newtonian and Postpositivist Epistemology and Methodology (Praeger, 2002); and New Sciences for Public Administration and Policy: Connections and Reflections (Chatelaine Press, 2000).
+Göktuğ Morçöl is a professor of public policy and administration.
+He earned his degrees from the Middle East Technical University Ankara, Turkey (B.S. in sociology and M.S. in political science and public administration) and Virginia Tech, Blacksburg, VA, USA (Ph.D. in public administration and policy).
+He has authored, edited, and co-edited the following books: (2014).
+Challenges to Democratic Governance in Developing Countries (Springer, 2014); A Complexity Theory for Public Policy (Routledge, 2012); Business Improvement Districts: Research Theory and Controversies (CRC Press, 2008); Complexity and Policy Analysis: Tools and Methods for Designing Robust Policies in a Complex World (ISCE Publishing, 2008); Handbook of Decision Making (CRC Press, 2007); A New Mind for Policy Analysis: Toward a Post-Newtonian and Postpositivist Epistemology and Methodology (Praeger, 2002); and New Sciences for Public Administration and Policy: Connections and Reflections (Chatelaine Press, 2000).

 - Business Improvement Districts

 (See the Curriculum Vitae for the full list.)

 Morçöl, G. (2023).
 Complex governance networks: Foundational concepts and practical implications.
 New York: Routledge.

 Morçöl, G., Shafi, S., & Menon, A. (2022).
 Governance networks, bureaucracy, and democracy.
 Perspectives on Public Management and Governance.
 Advance access publication (online), 1–13.

 McGuigan, G. S., Morçöl, G. & Grosser, T. (2021).
 Using ego-network analyses to examine journal citations: a comparative study of public administration, political science, and business management.
 Scientometrics.